ihmeuw/vivarium/tutorials/1_Life.md

 The second decorator is `listens_for` which tells the simulation that our function should be called when a 'generate_population' event happens.
 The `priority=0` says that we would like our function to be called before other functions that also listen for 'generate_population'.

 The event system is a very important part of `CEAM`.
 Everything that happens in the simulation is driven by events and most of the functions you write will be called by `CEAM` in response to events that your code `listens_for`.
 The main event in the simulation is 'time_step' which happens every time the simulation moves the clock forward (in 30.5 day increments by default).
 Other events, like 'generate_population' happen before simulation time begins passing in order to give components a chance to do any preparation they need.
+Components can create new events related to the things that they model, for example an event when simulants enter the hospital.
 You can get a list of all the events in the core `CEAM` system by running the command:
 ```sh
 simulate list_events
 ```